Are Forehead Thermometers Accurate

 Fifth, conduct multiple readings if needed and average them to confirm accuracy.
 Variations between attempts may indicate improper use or other factors affecting readings.

-Sixth, regularly calibrate the device if instructions indicate, or check accuracy against known standards periodically.
+Sixth, regularly calibrate the device as indicated by the instructions, or periodically check its accuracy against known standards.

 Seventh, avoid measuring immediately after physical exertion or exposure to hot or cold environments.